myrzadaksh/myrzadaksh/README.md

 # Hi 👋, I'm Daulet Sovetov
-**Frontend Developer (React / TypeScript) from Kazakhstan, based in Poland (Kraków).**
+**Fullstack developer with MERN stack from Kazakhstan, based in Poland (Kraków).**

-I build responsive SPAs, reusable UI components, and integrate REST APIs based on Figma designs.
+Fullstack Developer specialized in building scalable web applications from database design to polished UI.
 Commercial & internship experience in Poland and Kazakhstan (remote).

 ---